selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 [Link to live dashboard in Power BI Service](https://app.powerbi.com/view?r=eyJrIjoiOGJjNjA5NDQtMjE2YS00MzhmLTk3MmEtNjg3MjQ5Yzc5MGY3IiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9&pageName=ReportSection)

-Using Power BI and Power Query, I pulled data from 6 different sources (including Azure Cloud) and created a relational database model and an Microsoft Power BI report to monitor sales performance across the organisation.
+Using Power BI and Power Query, I pulled data from 6 different sources (including Azure Cloud) and created a relational database model and a Microsoft Power BI report to monitor sales performance across the organisation.
 The 4-page report is interactive and filterable, and uses historical data from 2010-2023 sales to track relevant KPIs and forecast their performance in the near future.

 I also created custom SQL queries to access the centralised Azure database from outside the Power BI environment.
 Using Python and OOP principles, I built a DatabaseConnector class to automate custom SQL queries when needed.